Skip to main content

 • Standard Charge – Your monthly or annual subscription

-• Remaining Time – A prorated fee for added services
+• Remaining Time – A prorated charge for a qualifying subscription change during your billing cycle

-• Unused Time – A prorated credit for removed services
+• Unused Time – A prorated credit for a qualifying subscription change during your billing cycle

 Need more help understanding a specific charge, or looking for a billing option you don’t see in settings?
 Just message us or email help@air.inc—we’re happy to help!